NicoH123/TwitterSentiment/README.md

 1. Install SemanticMediaWiki.

-2. cd to [yourmediawiki]/extensions.
+2. cd to [yoursemanticmediawiki]/extensions.

-3. Fire "git clone [Repo-URL]".
+3. Fire "git clone [Repo-URL]" (TODO name of our extension).

 4. Perform the following configurations in [ourextension]/resources/140dev: ...